-Teachers are in the beginning stages of our new science curriculum.

-The instructional coach attended CABE.

-4 admin/ps/teachers will attend AVID summer institute.
+Goal 1 Strategy 1: Teacher Training during Staff Meetings included ELD, AVID, PBIS, REMS, Science and teaching, and the learning cycle.
+Teachers are in the various stages of ELA/Math curriculum implementation.
+Teachers were not provided with adequate training on the ELA/Math training after being out for a year and a half Teachers are in the beginning stages of our new science curriculum and need more comprehensive training instead of an overview.
+The instructional coach, assistant principal, and four teachers attended CABE.
+1 Admin and five teachers will attend AVID summer institute.
+Three admin and six teachers will attend the PLC conference in June.
+Two admin, the instructional coach, and 4 teachers will attend UnboundED in June.
 Our Program Specialist/Coach has worked with our staff to analyze data during the three rounds of academic conferences, collaboration, and other additional collaboration with dual immersion program teachers.

-- -In-person tutoring occurred for grades 3-8th.
-BPST and i-Ready were used to identify students for tutoring and spring i-Ready scores will be used to monitor growth. - Teachers onsite were used as tutors for identified 3-8th grade. - -Our students were provided with all necessary instructional and non-instructional materials to support their learning during - -Students used AR, IXL, google classroom (4-8th) and Seesaw (K-1)consistently. - -Coaches and the Program Specialist were instrumental in successful rounds of academic conferences where iReady growth was sjown on D2. - -Program Specialist was instrumental in our high percentage (98%) of ELPAC and iReady testing. - -Bilingual and Instructional assistants continued supporting our students.
-Bilingual assists were trained in learning cycle and successfully used cycle in 3-6th grade classrooms.
-Bilingual assists were trained in phonics/phonological awareness strategies and used strategies with K-3rd grades. - -Coaches and Program Specialist supported and continued to provide support to Els and ELD/Dual immersion teachers.
+Strategy 2: -In-person tutoring occurred for grades 3-8th.
+SiPPS and i-Ready were used to identify students for tutoring and spring i-Ready scores will be used to monitor growth. - Teachers onsite were used as tutors for identified 3-8th grade. -Our students were provided with all necessary instructional and non-instructional materials to support their learning. -Students used AR, IXL, google classroom (4-8th) and Seesaw (K-1)consistently. -The coach and the Program Specialist were instrumental in successful rounds of academic conferences where iReady growth was shown on D2 and D3. -Program Specialist was instrumental in our high percentage (98%) of ELPAC,iReady testing, and CAASPP. -The Bilingual and Instructional assistants continued supporting our students.
+The Bilingual assist were trained in the learning cycle and successfully used the cycle in 3-6th grade classrooms.
+The Bilingual assist were trained in phonics/phonological awareness, using the SIPPS curriculum strategies and strategies with K-3rd grades. -Coach and Program Specialist supported and continued supporting Els